When You Need an Emergency Dental Care in Indianapolis, Visit East Indy Dental Care

 Dental discomfort can be due to a variety of reasons, but in order to know exactly what is causing your pain, you need to consult a dentist ASAP.
 Whatever the cause of the problem, when you need an Emergency Dentist in Indianapolis, we are right here for you.

-We are open 5 days a week so that we can see most dental emergencies immediately.
-In addition, everyone at our practice is dedicated to relieving your pain and restoring your smile as quickly and affordably as possible.
+We are open 4 days a week so that we can see most dental emergencies immediately.
+In addition, everyone at our practice is dedicated to reduce swelling, relieve your pain and restore your smile as quickly and affordably as possible.
 When you need urgent dental care in Indianapolis, we offer the following:

 - Same-Day Dental Treatment Options